-Sourdough Discard Bagel Bites are a fun, snackable treat for any time of year!
-Grab a few for a snack on the go, make them for a finger food brunch party (they'd be so cute in these wood party cones), or bake a batch for a fun breakfast at home!
+Sourdough Discard Bagel Bites are fun for an on-the-go treat or tasty brunch!
+They're a great finger food for a brunch party (very cute in these wood party cones), or you can bake a batch for a fun breakfast at home with the kids.
 These are delicious dipped into your favorite cream cheese, or with any other toppings you would normally serve with bagels.

 Jump to: